cscart/development-docker/README.rst

 Enabling xDebug for PHP containers
 ----------------------------------

-xDebug 3 is already configured for PHP7 and PHP8 containers.
+xDebug 3 is already configured for PHP7.
 All you have to do is to uncomment the extension installation in the ``config/php*/Dockerfile`` files.

 You can read about configuring PHPStorm to work with Docker and xDebug 3 in the `"Debugging PHP" <https://thecodingmachine.io/configuring-xdebug-phpstorm-docker>`_ article.